nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### `event`
 Event is a task with description, a completion status, a reminder status and a date.
-Note that the date format must follow either `yyyy/mm/dd HH:mm` or `yyyy/mm/dd`.
+Note that the date format must follow either `yyyy-mm-dd HH:mm` or `yyyy-mm-dd`.
 By default reminder status is set to false and could only be activated/deactivated using the `remind` command.

 Format:
 `event DESCRIPTION /at DATE`